dzhenidi/TaskChamp/docs/README.md

 * Seed todos

 ### Phase 3: (2 days)
-**Objective**: Todos belong to Todo Lists that can be created, read, and destroyed through the app
+**Objective**: Todos belong to Projects that can be created, read, and destroyed through the app

-* TodoList model
+* Project model
 * Seed database with a small amount of test data
-* CRUD API for todo lists (TodoListsController)
+* CRUD API for todo lists (ProjectsController)
 * JBuilder views for todo lists
-* Adding todos requires a todo list
+* Adding todos requires a project
-* Viewing todos by todo list
+* Viewing todos by project
 * Displaying todos by due date & completion
 * Viewing My Todos
-* Style todo list components
+* Style project components
-* Style todo list preview on homepage
+* Style project preview on homepage
-* Seed todo lists
+* Seed projects

 ### Phase 4: (1 days)
 **Objective**: Todos appear as events in schedule by due_date.